-5 Applications of Metal 3D Printing That Will Change Manufacturing
+5 Metal 3D Printing Applications That Will Change Manufacturing

 Metal 3D printing is a very promising technology, creating great opportunities for the industrial landscape across sectors as diverse as aerospace, manufacturing, automotive, marine, and medical industries.
 Using this technology, manufacturers can produce fully functioning 3D printed parts with great mechanical properties.
 As the metal 3D printing is becoming more and more popular, businesses need to gain application-centric intuition about the process.
 Just as machinists understand which components are best made on a waterjet vs. a 3-axis mill, it is essential to know which parts are a good fit for additive manufacturing and 3D printing applications.

 The first step to gaining this intuition is recognizing the fundamental benefits of metal 3D printing.
 The following advantages are the root of each successful metal 3D printing application.

 Designing and manufacturing of geometrically complex shapes can be hard and expensive with traditional manufacturing techniques.
 The restriction imposed by traditional manufacturing practices on what can be manufactured is generally not relevant for 3D printing.
 With metal 3D printing, however, complexity is free.
 There’s not much metal 3D printing technology can’t do with the proper support material.

 There is no need for expensive tooling and fixtures to hold or secure the parts when making with additive manufacturing.
 It allows fabricators to create parts with minimal overhead and effort, bringing the cost per part drastically down for low-volume production.

 Most manufacturing processes require continual human direction to ensure successful outcomes, but that’s not the case with metal 3D printers as it automatically produces parts directly from design files.